 This card shows the power of the brain, for “only the human brain is capable of originating a line of mathematical, analytical or synthetical thought”.
-It goes on to add that “this astounding machine … can do in a few hours work requiring perhaps years of a man`s time”.
+And yet it goes on to add that “this astounding machine … can do in a few hours work requiring perhaps years of a man`s time”.
+And that`s why we ended up with A.I.

 This machine was called the “Differential Analyser”.
 The picture is much more thrilling, for here is this huge machine, which, if you look above the box with the three discs you can see that it extends even above this.
 I will let you read more about the process by visiting wikipedia